Skip to Main Content

 When things go wrong

-Even well-planned equipment imports hit snags.
+Even well-planned gear imports hit snags.
 Knowing how to handle common problems—missing stamps, damaged gear, customs disputes—keeps your production moving forward.

-- ● Lost or stolen gear requiring police reports
+• Lost or stolen gear needing police reports

 Documentation Issues

+Here is the layout.
 Missing entry stamps create exit problems.
-If customs didn't properly stamp your carnet on arrival, you'll face questions during departure.
-Keep detailed records—photos of equipment, customs interaction notes, receipts for any fees paid.
+If customs didn't well stamp your carnet on arrival, you'll face questions during departure.
+Keep detailed records—photos of gear, customs interaction notes, receipts for any fees paid.
 These backup records help resolve discrepancies.
-Local fixers maintain relationships with customs offices specifically to smooth these situations.
+Local fixers keep relationships with customs offices specifically to smooth these situations.

 Equipment Problems

-Damaged or stolen equipment complicates carnet closure.
-You'll need police reports for theft, insurance documentation for damage, or replacement equipment with matching specifications.
-Some countries allow temporary replacement gear on existing carnets, others require new applications.
+Here is how the work shapes up.
+Damaged or stolen gear complicates carnet closure.
+You'll need police reports for theft, insurance records for damage, or replacement gear with matching specs.
+Some countries allow short-term replacement gear on existing carnets, others need new applications.
 Having local production support makes these emergency situations manageable rather than catastrophic.

 Common Questions